ARM-software/AVH/DoxyGen/infrastructure/src/avh_gh_actions.md

  ```
  The activated environment is preserved into `$GITHUB_PATH` and `$GITHUB_ENV` so that it can be used by subsequent steps.

+The actions execute on the GitHub runner operations for vcpkg-based tool download and license activation explained in the \ref avh_fvp_artifactory.

 ## Program Execution {#avh_gh_run}